-Eurovision is back for another year, and another year we wait for someone to replicate Lordi's success of bringing metal to the masses.
-It's unlikely to happen this time round, so here we look back at the most metal performances Eurovision has ever had to offer.
+Eurovision is back for another year, and this year we rooting for Hatari to replicate Lordi's triumphant success of bringing metal to the masses.
+But they aren't the only metal as fuck act the continent has had to offer.
+So let's take a look back at the most metal performances the avid Eurovision fans have ever witnessed.

-If anyone can remember as far back as Eurovision 2009, this dude named Alexander Rybak from Norway won the contest with his metal-as-fuck sounding song, Fairytale.
-In 2011, he returned with his backing band (okay no they aren’t, they are Norwegian extreme metallers Keep Of Kalessin who entered in 2010) for the most bizarre collaboration ever.
+If anyone can remember much of Eurovision 2009, this dude named Alexander Rybak from Norway won the contest with his metal-as-fuck sounding song, Fairytale.
+In 2011, he returned with his backing band (okay no they weren't, they are Norwegian metallers Keep Of Kalessin who entered in 2010) for the most bizarre collaboration ever.

-Probably the most legendary of the Eurovision wins, Lordi won the contest back in 2006 with Hard Rock Hallelujah.
+Probably the most legendary of the Eurovision wins, Lordi won the contest back in 2006 with Hard Rock Hallelujah as it was the first ever hard rock song to win.
 The Finnish band are a mash up of GWAR and Kiss, and stole the show in proper rock ‘n’ roll fashion.
-Reportedly, Mr Lordi takes 12 hours to get his make-up on every morning, much to the dismay of Mrs Lordi (we may have made that up, he only wears it on weekends).
+Reportedly, Mr Lordi takes 12 hours to get his make-up on every morning, much to the dismay of Mrs Lordi (we may have made that up, he only wears his full face on weekends).

 Back in 2009 this guy called Miroslav Šmajda fancied himself as the next Kurt Cobain, but when he only came second place on the Czech Republic version of Pop Idol we can only assume he got inspired by watching Rock Of Ages and decided to remodel himself on Jon Bon Jovi.
 The result was Max Jason Mai’s Don’t Close Your Eyes.
 And fair play, the guy can belt out a good rock ballad.